 Jul-Aug: 10am-6pm; Apr-Jun and Sep: 10am-12.30pm, 2pm-6pm; rest of year: daily except Tue 10am-12.30pm, 2pm-5.30pm, weekends 2pm-5.30pm - closed 1 Jan, Easter Sun, 1 Nov, 25 Dec

 The castle has watched over the ramparts and countryside since the 11C.
-Remodelled from the 13C-16C, it has retained its splendour, in evidence from the very entrance, which is defended by a drawbridge and robust gatehouse flanked by two large machicolated towers.
-From the keep, the view over the jumble of slate roofs makes plain the narrowness of the streets.
-You will discover sculptures, tapestries, coats of arms, as well as a cabinet of curiosities and, in the Oratory Tower, a fine 16C triptych decorated with Limoges enamel.
+Remodelled from the 13C-16C, it has retained its splendour, in evidence from the entrance, defended by a drawbridge and robust gatehouse flanked by two large machicolated towers.
+St-Laurent tower provides a view over the jumble of slate roofs, revealing the narrowness of the streets.
+With the Argenterie and Oratoire towers, it is home to the museum's collections (sculpture, sacred art, enamels).